 Practicality: This is the kind of home cooking I could eat every week.
 It was simple, delicious, and planning ahead with the marinade made quick work of the cooking.
 Perfect for busy weeknights!
 You could experiment with using different kinds of vegetables such as green beans, carrots, Brussels sprouts, or whatever your family likes.
 You can also switch up the marinades – try the TipHero version for a more traditional herbed chicken flavor.
 This will be a regular in our menu rotation.
 5 Pins

-2 thoughts on “Honey Balsamic Chicken”
+2 responses to “Honey Balsamic Chicken”